MV-Consulting/projen-cdk-hugo-pipeline/README.md

 # 4. run the hugo development server
 npm run dev

+# 5. see if it builds correctly
+npm run build-dev
+npm run build # for production
 ```
 Now open your browser and go to [http://localhost:1313](http://localhost:1313) to see the the website :tada: